 In fact all of my readers, male and female, you also have the right to choose.
 You’ve always had that right and nobody can take that right away from you.
 Indeed, if someone is bothering you in some manner, you are free to kill that person.

 Likewise people, if, after acquiring a child you determine that the child is expensive to maintain and troublesome to manage, and you wish you or the birth mother had chosen to kill that child before delivery when you had the chance, you’re still free to kill that child.

 We’ve always had the right to choose, folks.
 Life is all about choices.
 Its the consequences of those choices that matter.
 If you choose to kill that annoying neighbor, the consequences are unpleasant – he loses his life, and you go to jail (or worse if you live in Texas).
 If you do away with your whining child, he’ll have no chance to grow up and live his life, and society will demonize you as some sort of monster! (or worse if you live in Texas).
 And if you kill your child before she’s born, she’ll lose her chance to experience life and the love of her own children.
 And she’ll never get to march on Washington.
 But you’ll be alright, because you have a state-protected right to choose.

 Of course, our annoying neighbor and irritating child might object to being killed, so society has developed a legal framework to protect them.
 Unfortunately, any attempt to protect the little girl in the womb is deemed to be an attack on women’s rights.
 A denial of your right to choose.
-So the opposite has become true, and society has developed a legal framework to protect your right to kill.
+So the opposite has become true, and society

 But life’s not that simple.
 I acknowledge that the abortion debate is more complex, that every woman has her own unique backstory and circumstances.
 Whichever side you’re on, there’s always an anecdote to support the exception.